mrkamel/heartbeat/README.md

 tried.

-After Heartbeat switched to another active server ip by using Hetzner's API, Heartbeat will sleep for 300 seconds.
+After Heartbeat switched to another active server ip by using Hetzner's API, Heartbeat will sleep for 300 seconds (`down_interval`).
 This delay has been chosen to avoid switching to different ips too often.
 Heartbeat will as well sleep for 300 seconds if the Hetzner API call fails, because Heartbeat assumes that the server Heatbeat is running on is itself currently down or separated from the network in some way.

 ## Setup